cheng2zhang/tempering/prog/NAMD/README.thstat.md

 #### Implementing the separate accumulator scheme

-To make the adaptive averaging scheme work most efficiently, each bin need a separator accumulator associated with the window.
+To make the adaptive averaging scheme work most efficiently, each bin needs a separator accumulator associated with the window.
 This feature is now implemented.
 To use it, set
 ```
 adaptTempSep    on
 ```
+We usually use an `adaptTempCgamma` around 0.1 with such a scheme, during the beginning of simulation.
+Later on, one may choose to set `adaptTempCgamma` to 0.0, or fixing the weight with `adaptTempFixedAve`.

 #### Implementing a Monte Carlo scheme for temperature transition